-Every aspect of the litigation has been and continues to be hard fought.
+Every aspect of the litigation was hard fought.
 To recap, Class Counsel's work has included: extensive pre-litigation investigation, which included the identification and retention of a renowned scientist, Dr. James Ehleringer from the University of Utah, to test hundreds of coffee samples to accurately identify the falsely labeled Kona coffee products flooding the market, successfully opposing multiple motions to dismiss, document production and review of thousands of documents from the named plaintiffs, review of thousands of documents from Defendants, more than a dozen discovery motions, extensive third-party discovery that has involved 52 subpoenas and the production of more than 7,400 documents, more than thirty depositions, including full-day depositions of each of the plaintiffs, a motion for default, and a litigated class certification motion that included extensive expert work.
 After the close of fact discovery, Plaintiffs presented expert reports from seven testifying witnesses, six of whom were deposed and provided rebuttal reports.
 Plaintiffs deposed all five of MNS's testifying experts and filed motions to exclude the testimony of four of them, in addition to filing a motion for summary judgment.
 Class Counsel also moved for sanctions against Mulvadi's counsel, have appeared in and participated in the bankruptcy proceedings involving both Mulvadi and HIKC to advocate for the claims of the class as creditors, and continue to spend time and resources monitoring various defendants' compliance with their settlement terms.
 See Lichtman Decl. ¶¶ 4-8; Paine Decl. ¶¶ 4-8.

-To date, Class Counsel have spent nearly \$3.3 million in out-of-pocket costs, much of it attributable to identifying and working with their experts, who were prepared to testify concerning the coffee industry, marketing, consumer confusion, accounting, and damages.
-Of those total costs, \$662,443.26 remains unreimbursed; Class Counsel anticipate that there will be additional costs required to administer the notice, claims, and distribution processes of this settlement, prior settlements, and the recently submitted settlement involving Mulvadi, Lichtman Decl. ¶ 17, but do not seek reimbursement of those anticipated costs through this application.
-The compensation that Class Counsel seek for their work remains well below the standard benchmarks in successful class litigation, whether measured as a percentage of total economic value of the settlement or under the lodestar method.
+To date, Class Counsel have spent more than \$3.39 million in out-of-pocket costs, much of it attributable to identifying and working with their experts, who were prepared to testify concerning the coffee industry, marketing, consumer confusion, accounting, and damages.
+Of those total costs, \$108,145.99 remains unreimbursed and not encompassed by the pending petition for reimbursement of costs from the MNS settlement, and Class Counsel anticipate that there will be additional costs required to administer the notice, claims, and distribution processes of this settlement and prior settlements.
+Lichtman Decl. ¶ 17.
+The compensation that Class Counsel seek for their work remains well below the standard benchmarks in successful class litigation, whether measured as a percentage of total economic value of the settlement or under the lodestar method.3